bionade24/bionade24.github.io/content/post/2022-04-13-extend-sailfish-rootfs-with-unused-partitions.md

 Preperations
 -

 As always, it's good to have a backup first, in case you miss up somehow anyway.
 Since SailfishOS is effectively Linux, I'm using [restic](https://restic.org), but you can use whatever tool you like.
-Additionally, you need shell access on yuour Sailfish device which you get by enabling the development mode, but that's it.
+Additionally, you need shell access on your Sailfish device which you get by enabling the development mode, but that's it.

 Let's do it.